oktadev/okta-blog/_source/_posts/2019-09-19-nodejs-typescript.md

 layout: blog_post
 title: "Build a NodeJS App with TypeScript"
 author: ivo-katunaric
-description: "Learn to build a simple blog server using Node.js and TypeScript"
+description: "Learn to build a simple blog server using Node.js and TypeScript."
 tags: [nodejs, typescript, nestjs, secure, oauth, oidc, javascript]
 tweets:
 - "Learn to build a blog application using Node.js and TypeScript with NestJS! →"